-Construction Progression: You can Import the most up-to-date site plan to the drone map and compare the designs to reality – in both 2d and 3d.
+Construction Progression: You can import the most up-to-date site plan to the drone map and compare the designs to reality – in both 2D and 3D.
 This can help construction companies accurately track the actual construction progress.
 It’s also a great way to keep interested parties, such as investors, apprised of the progress.

 UAV pilots working in construction typically fly a variety of different missions, including pre-building site inspections of the earth, possible drainage spots, and other factors to determine the best places to build, dig, or stockpile materials.